Hirmuolio/Despecialized-zombies/README.md

 # Despecialized zombies

-This mod will make many special zombies less special by removeing their special attacks, death functions, flags or by stat adjustments.
+This mod will make many special zombies less special by removing their special attacks, death functions, flags or by stat adjustments.

-Simply download and extract into a folder in "data\mods".

 ### List of changes: